Used Honda HR-V review

 A service plan can also cut costs.
 For cars less than eight months old with no more than 8,000 miles, a plan covers servicing for up to five years or 62,500 miles.

 There has been just one recall for the HR-V so far, in October 2018 and affecting 5,097 cars built up to April 2018.
 The problem centred on possible chafing of the wiring loom, potentially leading to a blown fuse.

 This could cause the wipers not to work or the engine not to start.
 Honda either repaired or replaced the wiring harness, depending on the severity of any damage.

 Driver Power owner satisfaction

 The HR-V has never made it into a Driver Power survey, but some owners have left reviews on carbuyer.co.uk.
 Opinions online are often polarised, and that’s true here.
 For every buyer in love with their HR-V there’s one who regrets their purchase due to poor build quality or disappointing reliability.
-The result is an average score of 3.3 out of five, compared with our rating of four.
+Honda as a brand finished sixth out of 30 manufacturers in 2021, which is promising.